Free shipping for orders over 120,00 Lei

 The main forms of treatment are chemotherapy and surgery.
 But your doctor will prescribe treatment based on what type of ovarian cancer you have, the size and location of the tumor, your general health, and whether it has spread to other organs.

-ALL about ovarian cancer ➤ What does May 8 mean? ➤ How does International Ovarian Cancer Day help us? ➤ Take care of your ovaries! ❤
+ALL about ovarian cancer ➤ What does May 8th mean? ➤ How does International Ovarian Cancer Day help us? ➤ Take care of your ovaries! ❤

 • Targeted therapy: consists of drugs that target only what supports the growth and survival of cancer cells.

-• Radiotherapy: Uses X-ray radiation to destroy cancer cells.
+• Radiotherapy: uses X-ray radiation to destroy cancer cells.

 • Hormone therapy: Estrogen production supports the growth of cancer cells, and hormone treatment can block this production to stop the cancer.